SpenceKonde/DxCore/README.md

 For the upcoming DD-series, the 28 and 32-pin parts are of questionable utility considering the existence of the more capable DA and DB parts with the same number of pins.
 With AVR Dx parts already priced like the higher-end classic tinyAVR devices, and barely twice the price of the top edge of the tinyAVR 0/1/2-series, there is a pretty narrow range of prices that the DD-series would make sense at as a "poverty model" DB.
 The 14-pin and 20-pin packages are far more interesting, packing Dx-level capabilities into sizes and pincounts that are normally the province of the less capable tinyAVR product line.

 ## Supported Clock Speeds
-All speeds are supported across the whole 1.8V ~ 5.5V operating voltage range!
-It has not been tested whether the operating voltage impacts overclocking - the core runs at a lower voltage from the internal voltage regulator, so if there is an issue here, it would be seen only at the far low end of the voltage range.
-Considering the errata on the DB-series, if this is an issue I'd guess that the magic voltage above which it stops mattering is 2.1V.
-**Crystal** is not supported as a clock source on the DA-series, but is or will be supported on everything else.
-* Within Manufacturer Specifications
-  * 24MHz Internal, Ext.
-Clock or Crystal
-  * 20MHz Internal, Ext.
-Clock or Crystal
-  * 16MHz Internal, Ext.
-Clock or Crystal
-  * 12MHz Internal, Ext.
-Clock or Crystal
-  * 8MHz  Internal, Ext.
-Clock or Crystal
-  * 4MHz  Internal, Ext.
-Clock or Crystal
-  * 1MHz  Internal clock
-* Overclocked (No guarantees on functioning)
-  * 25MHz Ext Clock or Crystal
-  * 28MHz Internal, Ext.
-Clock or Crystal
-  * 30MHz Ext.
-Clock or Crystal
-  * 32MHz Internal, Ext.
-Clock or Crystal
-  * 36MHz Ext.
-Clock or Crystal
-  * 40MHz Ext.
-Clock or Crystal
-  * 48MHz Ext.
-Clock or Crystal
+The maximum rated spec is **24 MHz across the entire voltage and temperature range.**
+The internal oscillator can be used a 1 MHz, or any increment of 4 beyond that up to and including 32 MHz (note that this is 1/3rd more than max rated.
+All parts can use an external clock, and DB and DD-series parts can also use a crystal.
+**Supported from internal:** 1 MHz, 4 MHz, 5 MHz, 8 MHz, 10 MHz, 12 MHz, 16 MHz, 20 MHz, 24 MHz, 28 MHz, 32 MHz
+**Supported from external or crystal:** 8 MHz, 10 MHz, 12 MHz, 16 MHz, 20 MHz, 24 MHz, 28 MHz, 32 MHz, 36 MHz, 40 MHz, 48 MHz

-If a watch crystal (but no high frequency one) is installed, there is an option to "Auto-tune" the internal oscillator based on that, though the imoprovement is small except at extreme temperatures.
+If a watch crystal is installed, there is an option to "Auto-tune" the internal oscillator based on that, though the improvement is small except at extreme temperatures due to the granularity of the tuning.
+Note that this does not allow generation of clock speeds not natively supported; I suspect it is tuning based on the frequency before any PLL used to multiply or divide the clock speed.

-See the [**Clock Options reference**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Clocks.md) - code to support 2, 3, 6, 14, and 44 MHz operation has been written; a board definition that used them would likely work, but these are not useful clock speeds and are not made available in boards.txt, and code to switch the clock source might be required.
+See the [Clock Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Clocks.md) for more information

 ## UPDI programming
 The UPDI programming interface is a single-wire interface for programming (and debugging - **U**niversal **P**rogramming and **D**ebugging **I**nterface) used on the AVR Dx-series, tinyAVR 0/1/2-series, megaAVR 0-series, and which will likely be used for all AVR microcontrollers for the foreseeable future.
 In addition to purchasing a purpose-made UPDI programmer (such as the ones produced by Microchip), there are two very low-cost approaches to creating a UPDI programmer: